 Identify your planned shutdowns and work backward.
 Production facilities often operate around planned shutdowns to work on major repairs.
 To stay proactive, mark these dates on the calendar, grab your equipment inventory and begin to establish your predictive and planned maintenance dates.

 - Predictive Maintenance – Use your priority field to determine what pieces of equipment are critical to your operation.
 You’ll want to budget operational costs to perform additional testing like vibration or thermal analysis throughout the year.
 In many cases, it can be beneficial to perform predictive maintenance tasks about eight weeks and two weeks out of the planned shutdown.
 During temporary shutdowns, you may need to make additional repairs.
-Assessing this early on can help you to avoid expedited shipping costs, unplanned manpower and unplanned shutdown costs.
+Assessing this early on can help you to avoid expedited shipping costs, unplanned manpower, and unplanned shutdown costs.

 - Routine Maintenance- Instead of planning maintenance by quarters or specific dates, convert machine run-time hours to days and mark them on your calendar.
-You may find that you’re reducing operating costs because your materials are lasting longer or because your identifying repairs early on.
+You may find that you’re reducing operating costs because your materials are lasting longer or because of your identifying repairs early on.

 Document Maintenance Procedures.
 It’s critical to make sure everyone on your team knows how to perform maintenance tasks correctly.
-Every piece of equipment should contain detailed descriptions, drawings and photos of how and when each machine should be maintained or serviced.
+Every piece of equipment should contain detailed descriptions, drawings, and photos of how and when each machine should be maintained or serviced.
 A good place to start is by including:

 - Maintenance procedures